MIRECC / CoE

 My research focuses on understanding how to prevent Veteran suicide, especially among women Veterans, trauma survivors, and Veterans who do not use VHA care.
 I believe it is critical to obtain Veterans’ perspectives and understand their experiences and preferences when developing suicide prevention initiatives.
 I am honored to co-lead the ASPIRE lab and look forward to learning from the Veterans we survey and interview to understand how we can prevent suicide among Veterans who have less commonly been included in previous suicide prevention research.

-ASPIRE Research Staf
+ASPIRE Research Staff

 Evelyn (Eve) Casiano, CPhT